-(ii) analytes likely to give the poorest and most variable response and/or recovery.
+- (i) all analytes likely to be detected in the samples analysed; - (ii) analytes likely to give the poorest and most variable response and/or recovery.

-37 Where a represented analyte is detected in a sample, the result must be considered tentative.
-The sample should be re-analysed and accompanied by acceptable recovery and calibration of the detected analyte.
-This is essential where the screening result indicates that an MRL might be exceeded.
+43 Where an analyte that is not a representative analyte is detected in a sample, the result must be considered tentative.
+The sample should be re-analysed and accompanied by acceptable recovery (see paragraphs 58 & 59) and calibration (see paragraphs 35-40) of the detected analyte.
+This is essential where the screening result indicates that an MRL might be exceeded, or in the case of other violative residues..

-38. If the rolling programme (Table 1) of recovery or calibration of a represented analyte produces unacceptable results at the first attempt, all results produced after the previous successful recovery or calibration of that analyte must be treated as potentially false negatives.
+44 If the rolling programme (Table 1) of recovery or calibration of a representative analyte produces unacceptable results at the first attempt, all results produced after the previous successful recovery or calibration of that analyte must be treated as potentially false negatives.